mowglixx/notes/content/Job Seeking/Applications/Job Descriptions/Multiverse - Tech Program Coach Job Description.md

 ## The Opportunity

-As a Technical Programme Coach (also known as Launch Coach), you will guide apprentices across multiple clients through the crucial first 60 days (Launch) of their programme, setting them up for success so they can reach their full potential.
+As a Technical Programme Coach (also known as Launch Coach), you will **guide apprentices across multiple clients through the crucial first 60 days (Launch) of their programme**, setting them up for success so they can reach their full potential.

-Before a learner’s first day of learning at Multiverse, you will partner with our Implementation team (Go-to-market, Implementation and Admissions) to understand the value the learner and the client want to actualise on the programme, and you will be responsible for driving this in the first 60 days.
+Before a learner’s first day of learning at Multiverse, you will **partner with our Implementation team** (Go-to-market, Implementation and Admissions) to understand the value the learner and the client want to actualise on the programme, and **you will be responsible for driving this in the first 60 days**.

 You will partner with an instructor on the initial programme kick-off meeting, called ‘Flying Start’ at Multiverse.
 You will guide learners through their launch meetings, setting up the framework for their learning and coaching to get the best out of any workshops and project planning that falls into the first 60 days.
 You will also assess and monitor apprentice behaviour within their first 60 days, taking decisive action to identify at-risk learners before day 42.
 Through testing, iteration, early intervention and an eye on any withdrawals where necessary, you'll help maintain program quality standards and protect both financial and reputational outcomes.